-Talk of remaining relevant, my goal with this post is not to force down your throat my idea of what search engine optimization is and isn’t.
-It’s not to show off my skills either.
+Regarding remaining relevant, my goal with this post is not to force down your throat my idea of what search engine optimization is and isn’t.
+It’s not to show off my skills, either.

 To be honest, thinking about it now, I was motivated by a selfish reason to publish this post.

 My goal with this writing is to get my thoughts straight and really have another look at what SEO has become today.

 It’s not about you.
 It’s for me…me.

 That said, if you aren’t pissed off already, you might as well stick around for a while longer.
 Perhaps, you will learn something you can implement in your business too.

 You Might Also Like: The Top 15 Small Business Challenges and How to Navigate Them

 What is SEO?

 SEO is an acronym for Search Engine Optimization.
 It refers to everything you do to make your website visible to search engines and users.

 Think of SEO as a science and art kind of something.
 You’re in a constant tug of war to accomplish two things at the same time: